Linuxfabrik/monitoring-plugins/check-plugins/docker-service/README.md

 caught against the count the service is supposed to run.
 With --check-distribution the check also warns when more tasks of a service sit on a single node than an even spread would place there, which surfaces a node that silently stopped taking work.
+Alerts when a service runs fewer of its expected tasks than the thresholds allow, and when a service named with --service does not exist in this swarm.
 Must be run on a swarm manager node, since only managers can list services.
 Podman does not support swarm mode, so there is no Podman counterpart to this check.
+Supports extended reporting via --lengthy.
 Requires root or sudo.

 options:
   -h, --help            show this help message and exit